sunil-vsco/go-testing-examples/README.md

 # Golang testing examples

-This repositories illustrates some examples of creating unit tests in Golang using the Testify library
+This repositories illustrates some examples of creating unit tests in Golang using the Testify library.

 All tests can be run by executing `make test`.